kubernetes/website/content/en/docs/concepts/storage/dynamic-provisioning.md

 ## Topology Awareness

-In [multi-zone](/docs/setup/multiple-zones) clusters, pods can be spread across zones and single-zone storage backends should be provisioned in the zones where pods are scheduled.
-This can be accomplished by setting the [volume binding mode](/docs/concepts/storage/storage-classes/#volume-binding-mode).
+In [Multi-Zone](/docs/setup/multiple-zones) clusters, Pods can be spread across Zones in a Region.
+Single-Zone storage backends should be provisioned in the Zones where Pods are scheduled.
+This can be accomplished by setting the [Volume Binding Mode](/docs/concepts/storage/storage-classes/#volume-binding-mode).

 {{% /capture %}}